 Banks looking to capitalize on this shift need to focus on trust.
 Millennial home buyers want straight-shooting honesty and authenticity.
 That’s been proven time and again when industry professionals come to market with clear, concise, no-gimmick messaging.

 This is part of the millennial generation’s deep distrust of big banking institutions, which comes in response to the 2008 financial crisis as well as scandals like the ones Wells Fargo has fought through in recent years.

 When local and regional lenders invest in these new millennial markets, they should do so with an omni-channel approach.
 Treating digital as the end all, be all to success with this demographic is a huge mistake.
 Digital is just one of many marketing channels.
 Lenders need to experiment with direct mail, which has been proving highly effective with the millennial cohort.
 Statistics show that 84% of millennials go through their mail each day.
 Also, now that there are fewer pieces in the mailbox, response rates have increased up to 5.3% versus a high of 0.9% for digital.

 When it comes to trust, direct mail is considered to be the most trustworthy marketing channel.
-Email marketing is a negative, with 63% using digital ad blockers.
+Email marketing is a negative.
+63% of Millennials are using digital ad blockers.
 The USPS informed delivery digital version of direct mail is the only email delivery system that resonates with this group.